osisoft/AVEVA-Adapter-OPC-UA-Docs/content/configuration/data-source-discovery.md

 # Data source discovery

 A discovery against the data source of an OPC UA adapter allows you to specify the optional **query** parameter.
-The query discovers the contents of the data source and limits the number of objects to browse.
-You can add the discovered items to the data selection.
+The discovery query limits the number of objects to browse.

 **Note:** Only one discovery at a time is supported.